sbha/readdir_xl/README.md

 ### Summary

 Using functions from the `tidyverse` and `readxl` packages we can define a custom function that can combine multiple Excel files into a single data frame.
-We can modifiy that custom function further to handle more specific needs of the data.
+We can modifiy that custom function further to handle more specific needs for formatting and combining the data.